 You can purchase the “Analyst Reports” from S&P, Moodys, The Street, Credit Suisse or the plethora of other information providers out there.
 The analysts usually attend the shareholder meetings for the companies they cover and probe the management team for further information.

 Wall Street analysts come under constant scrutiny for the meaningless jargon and inaccurate ratings they put on stocks.

 There is no aligned meaning across the research houses as to the meaning of ratings such as:

 - Long, Neutral, Avoid

 - Accumulate, Hold, Distribute

-I hope this has given you an insight into how the stock market works.
+I hope this has given you an insight into how the stock market works from inside Wall Street.